 As mentioned within the Pack stage above, Brightpearl can be integrated with your chosen carrier to remove the need for manually typing addresses and order weights into their software or websites.

 Once you hit around 50 orders a day, even the most efficient member of staff will be spending an hour managing this, and that’s assuming no mistakes!
 There’s a range of apps that do just this for you, but our top recommendations are ShipStation for the US & Canada, and Shiptheory for the UK.
-Save some time, cut down on errors, and get integrated!
+Integrating these systems with your pack services can save time and cut down on errors.

 If you’re selling under multiple brands, or even just on multiple channels, you can setup individual packing note templates per channel to customize your messaging.
 This is particularly useful for chasing feedback from channels such as eBay or Amazon, without cluttering the stationery for your webstore orders.
 Learn more about how to set this up in your account here.